Table of Contents

 Of course, people use the term ‘social commerce’ to mean a variety of things, so we’ll start by giving the social commerce definition, jump into examples from brands you can copy or draw inspiration from, and steps companies can take on social media to build their audience and content, and ultimately win new fans.

 What is social commerce?

-Social commerce is utilizing social media to sell goods or services with optimized content for each channel.
+Social commerce is utilising social media to sell goods or services with optimised content for each channel.
 It includes a variety of interactions, both in real-time through chatbots and customer service as well as asynchronous communication like posting testimonials, user-generated content, ads, and more to a feed.

 In other words, social commerce is how consumers interact and buy on social channels and how brands drive those shoppers to their own website.

 If you’re thinking about social commerce for your brand, it can be helpful to look at it very broadly.
 This is because some elements that were not always included in past discussions of social commerce — especially ads — are now playing a larger role as technology becomes more complex.

 - Instagram Shopping posts can now be turned directly into ads after you build out the traditional social commerce aspect of the post.

 - YouTube has started offering product storefronts under its shopping ads.
 While there aren’t yet too many of these ad campaigns live and in the wild, brands that are able to attach themselves to high-quality content related to their industry are going to get a lift just from the social nature of YouTube itself.

 Excluding advertising from the overall social commerce space could lead you to miss out on some value that your efforts generate.
 With that said, let’s walk through the top social commerce techniques and learn what companies with popular social commerce channels can teach us.